bertiqwerty/exmex/Readme.md

 Exmex is an **ex**tendable **m**athematical **ex**pression evaluator.
-Users can define their own operators and work with different data types such as float, integer, or bool.
+Users can define their own operators and work with different data types such as float, integer, bool, or other types that implement `Copy` and `FromStr`.

 ## Installation